 The sample is based on a common use case in the insurance industry, where a company (Example.com) employs agents to sell policies to their insured customers.
 Most of their agents are also insured, which means that they have two distinct roles within the company - customers, and agents.
 With minor changes, this sample works for other use cases.
-For example, you might have a hospital that employs doctors who treat patients.
-Some of the doctors are also patients of that hospital.
+For example, a hospital employs doctors who treat patients, and some of those same doctors are also patients of the hospital.